Wednesday, June 12, 2013

 Giving is a Way of Living...

-It doesn't matter if we are black, white, brown or yellow...we are all here to help each other.
-This holiday season, pick 1, 2, or all of things on the list below.
-Then, no matter what time of year it is, make giving a way of living.
+This holiday season, pick 1, 2, or all of the things on the list below...THEN, going forward, no matter what time of year it is, make giving a way of living. =)

 ~Donate Food